Skip to main content

 Yes.
 Pedestrians should wait for a gap in traffic before crossing.
 Never walk through a roundabout or the central island.

-Cyclists can dismount and walk their bike through the crosswalks, similar to a pedestrian.
+Cyclists can dismount and walk their bikes through the crosswalks, similar to pedestrians.
 If you are an experienced cyclist, you can merge into the vehicle lane and exit when your exit lane appears.
 As a driver, it is your duty to yield to pedestrians and cyclists at a roundabout to prevent an accident, which can impact your car insurance quotes.

 Roundabouts are similar to intersections.
 You should always signal in the direction you plan on taking.
 Here are some directional tips for signalling in a roundabout.